-Also known as Class 2, this is the entry level license if you want to be a professional HGV driver.
-The category C license allows drivers to pilot rigid vehicles (where the cab and trailer are fixed together) over 3,500kg in weight, but under 32 tonnes.
+Also known as Class 2, this is the entry level licence if you want to be a professional HGV driver.
+The category C licence allows drivers to pilot rigid vehicles (where the cab and trailer are fixed together) over 3,500kg in weight, but under 32 tonnes.
 It also permits towing of trailers weighing up to 750kg.

 - Category CE

 Also known as Class 1, this is for rigid and articulated lorries.
 This is the full HGV licence and allows a driver to operate Category C vehicles that haul a trailer over 750kg.

 Once you’ve determined your category, you can apply for your provisional licence.
 This can be done via the Government’s DVLA website and involves completing two forms – the D2 application pack and the D4 medical.

 The CPC qualification is divided into four parts.
 The tests are conducted at test centres throughout the UK.
 We recommend choosing one that’s local to home, to ensure familiarity with the local road networks for practical elements.
 Likewise, choose a training centre that’s close to home, and remember that the cheapest isn’t necessarily the best.
 Do your research, and read reviews.
 You’ll need to complete 35 hours of driver training before you can take the practical tests, so you’ll definitely need the services of a good HGV training provider.